WebbaLuca/Webba-Wallpapers/README.md

 <b>Please make sure to keep the space after the number.</b>

+Link to the Webba Updater for this project : https://github.com/WebbaLuca/Webba-Updater-for-Wallpapers/tree/master

 <i>The project uses Visual Studio Community 2022 and only runs on Windows x32 and x64</i>